Kekkodf/pypantera/README.md

 ## What is pyPANTERA?

 pyPANTERA[^1] is a Python package that provides a simple interface to obfuscate natural language text.
-It is designed to help developers and data scientists to implement, reproduce and test state-of-the-art techniques for natural language obfuscation that implements $\varepsilon$ -Differential Privacy.
+It is designed to help developers and data scientists to implement, reproduce and test State-of-the-Art techniques for natural language obfuscation that implements $\varepsilon$ -Differential Privacy.
 The package is built using numpy, pandas, and scikit-learn libraries, and it is designed to be easy to use and integrate with other Python packages.

 The package offers a combination of natural language processing and mathematical transformations to obfuscate natural language text.
-It replaces the opriginal string texts
+It replaces the original string texts with their obfuscated versions, ensuring that the obfuscated text is not directly related to the original text.
+The obfuscation is performed using word embeddings and word sampling mechanisms, and it is designed to be $\varepsilon$-Differential Privacy compliant.

 ## Virtual Environment

-We provide also a virtual environment to run the package.
-You can create the virtual environment ***virtualEnvPyPANTERA*** using the ```environment.yml``` file, and running in your terminal:
+We provide also a virtual environment to run the package:
+1. You can create the virtual environment ***virtualEnvPyPANTERA*** using the ```environment.yml``` file, and running in your terminal:

 ```bash
 conda env create -f environment.yml
 ```

-Once the environment is created, you can verify that it is installed by running:
+2. Once the environment is created, you can verify that it is installed by running:

 ```bash
 conda env list
 ```

-Finnally, you can activate the virtual environment by running:
+3. Finnally, you can activate the virtual environment by running:

 ```bash
 conda activate virtualEnvPyPANTERA